Heat hits 100 degrees, sets record

 Holloway said he wears light clothing and starts drinking water the day before a move.

 That’s the same advice WRAL’s Dr. Allen Mask offers people who want to beat the heat.

 "You want to try to prepare as much as you can," Mask said.
 "That means wide-brimmed hats, sunglasses to protect eyes, loose fitting clothing preferably (in) white or light colors."
-Hydration is key to beat the heat

 Mask said this is especially true for people older than 65 and younger than 4 because they have more difficulty regulating body temperature.
 Mask said that certain medications, such as like beta-blockers, diuretics, antihistamines, tranquilizers and anti-psychotics, also impair the body's ability to regulate body temperature.